 A hook could be anything that is downloadable and visitors give out their email address for it.

-While planning or making a hook you must consider that it must fit to a visitor’s buyer cycle.
+While planning or making a hook you must consider that it must fit a visitor’s buyer cycle.
 So in every sale phase has to have its own unique hook, not only varying in their shape but in their content too.
 You should not give intermediate level material to someone who just started their topic in a certain field.
 The more efficient and useful approach is when you make a short and impressive e-book in which they find all the answers to the fundamental questions.

 After the visitors downloaded the hook they will cease to be visitors anymore, they will become leads and you can count on them as a potential consumer.
 As the lead goes deeper in the sales funnel its knowledge and demand will get larger.
-So if someone become marketing qualified lead or sales lead you will need a different type of hook to get them become a costumer.
+So if someone becomes marketing qualified lead or sales lead you will need a different type of hook to get them become a customer.

 What kind of hooks are worth to make in different lead cycles?

-- Marketing qualified lead: Those type of leads who are already downloaded one of your theme, subscribed for your newsletter and started to interested in the given theme.
+- Marketing qualified lead: Those type of leads who are already downloaded one of your templates, subscribed for your newsletter and started to interested in the given theme.
 More serious hooks need to be made for them to get them in the sales funnel next phase.
 Those who are already in this stage worth to keep webinars, to make downloadable case studies or to provide free templates for them.